mvolkmann/blog/src/htmx.md

   The values will be passed a query parameters for GET requests and in the request body for all other kinds of requests.

-  For an example of using `hx-vals`, see the GitHub project {% aTargetBlank "https://github.com/mvolkmann/htmx-examples/tree/main/non-form-submit", "non-form-submit" %}.
+  See the working example project that uses `hx-vals` at {% aTargetBlank "https://github.com/mvolkmann/htmx-examples/tree/main/non-form-submit", "non-form-submit" %}.